Factors to Consider When Buying an EV Charger

 Here are some factors to consider when choosing an EV charger:

-On the other hand, if you primarily use your EV for short trips and have a smaller battery capacity, an AC charger may be sufficient for your needs.
+On the other hand, an AC charger can be adequate for your needs if you mostly use your EV for short trips and have a lesser battery capacity.